Skip to Content

 A few times in my doula career I have received a phone call to go over to my client’s home in order to help determine whether or not it was time to go to the hospital.
 While on my way there, I received yet another call saying that they decided to go in because it became obvious that it was time to go.
 They “just knew”.

-Of course, this blog post wouldn’t be complete if I didn’t discuss how to get to the hospital without having a car baby.
+Of course, this article wouldn’t be complete if I also explain how to get to the hospital without having a car baby.
 This is an important topic, especially for those that live out of town.
 Nobody wants to have a car baby!
+Use the link in this paragraph to learn more.

 Elizabeth